Contact Planned Giving

 Justine is an alumna of St. Mary's College of Maryland and has completed a master's degree in clinical exercise physiology through GW's Milken Institute School of Public Health.
 She is a member of the National Capital Gift Planning Council and the National Association of Charitable Gift Planners.

-Adam S. Lewis is Senior Associate Director of Planned Giving at GW, where he has worked since 2007.
-His responsibilities include acting as the planned giving liaison for the School of Medicine and Health Sciences, Graduate School of Education and Human Development, the Milken Institute School of Public Health, Graduate School of Political Management, the Division of Student Affairs, and GW Hillel.
+Adam S. Lewis, CAP ® is Director of Planned Giving at GW, where he has worked since 2007.
+His responsibilities include acting as the planned giving liaison for the School of Medicine and Health Sciences, Graduate School of Education and Human Development, the Division of Student Affairs, and GW Hillel.

 Adam came to GW after working in development for the Hebrew Home of Greater Washington in Rockville, Md.
 He is a cum laude graduate of the Philip Merrill College of Journalism at the University of Maryland, College Park, and holds a master's degree in higher education administration from GW's Graduate School of Education and Human Development.
-He is a Certified Fund Raising Executive and serves as Vice President of Membership of the National Capital Gift Planning Council.
+He is a Certified Fund Raising Executive and a Chartered Advisor in Philanthropy ® and serves on the board of directors of the National Capital Gift Planning Council.

 Associate, Planned Giving